lawjackelen/forecasting-batting-performance/README.md

 Two approaches were used when preprocessing the data: (1) Create time-series lookbacks for each feature, and (2) Model Player Performance and League Environment separately, then include that with past performance of WAA.

-Approach (1) produced model score results of 36% through a simple Linear Regression model, while (2) produced model score results of 34% through Support Vector Machine Regression.
+Approach (1) produced model score results of 39% through a Linear Regression model, while (2) produced model score results of 37% through Random Forest Regression.
 Both were above the baseline score of 29%--calcualted by taking the weighted average of the past three years WAA--indicating that there is a opportunity to forecast batting performance with a competitive edge.

 ## Data Collection
 Data for this project was collected three ways: